Apple by the numbers: The App Store at 10 years

 The App Store has 500 million visitors a week, Cook said.
 The store has 350 million apps written in the Swift programming language available for download.

 The operating system that powers apps developers create -- iOS -- is getting a boost in performance in its latest update, said Craig Federighi is Apple's senior vice president of Software Engineering.
-He said apps launched on iOS 12 will launch 40 percent faster, the keyboard will launch 50 percent faster and the "swipe to take photo" feature will load 70 percent faster.
+He said apps running on the new iOS 12 will launch 40 percent faster, the keyboard will launch 50 percent faster and the "swipe to take photo" feature will load 70 percent faster.

 81 percent of Apple device users run the latest version of iOS on their iPhones and iPads, Federighi said.
 The system has a 95 percent satisfaction rate.
 Cook said that within 7 weeks of iOS 11's release, 70 percent of mobile users had updated their devices to run the software.